-After letting all the contents settle for a moment, I excitedly marched outdoors, my bottle of environmentally friendly weed killer in my left hand, and headed toward a patch of weeds that I was just dying to try this brew on.
+After letting all the contents settle for a moment, I excitedly marched outdoors — my bottle of environmentally friendly weed killer in hand — and headed toward a patch of weeds that I was just dying to try this brew on.

 I proceeded to spray a liberal amount of this sudsy (don’t forget the dish soap!) weed killer on about a square foot of weeds that I swore were visibly growing right before my very eyes.

 Sure enough, much to my delight, the weeds not only were showing signs of death, some already clearly had fully succumbed to the highly acidic weed killer.

-Just like you would take caution on where you spray herbicide you buy at the big box home improvement stores, you need to be careful not to apply this natural weed killer on the plants you want to keep.
+Just as you would take caution when spraying herbicide that you buy at the big box stores, you need to be careful not to apply this natural weed killer on the plants you want to keep.

-Also, you will want to spray your natural weed killer when the sun is high in the sky.
+Also, you want to spray your natural weed killer when the sun is high in the sky.
 While the high acidity of the weed killer will still spell the end for any plant that it touches no matter how direct the sunlight, spraying in full sun around noon can expedite the chemical reactions necessary to kill the weeds.

 Early afternoon is when I sprayed the weeds in my backyard, and the incredible results came pretty quickly.